skabbina/katacoda-scenarios/node-security/step2.md

 `grep -E "^(server|pool)" /etc/chrony.conf`{{execute}}

-Verify chrony is synchronizing and the drift in <pre>System Time</pre> is within acceptable limits.
+Verify chrony is synchronizing and the drift in `System Time` is within acceptable limits.

 `chronyc tracking`{{execute}}